 U-Haul accidents can happen anywhere and at any time and although the company has insurance available many renters choose to forgo the optional coverage.
 If you or a loved one has been hurt in a U-Haul crash, the victim may be entitled to compensation.

-At Phillips Law Group, our injury lawyers are dedicated to helping injury victims fight for the MAXIMUM amount of compensation they deserve.
+At Phillips Law Group, our injury lawyers in Phoenix, AZ are dedicated to helping injury victims fight for the MAXIMUM amount of compensation they deserve.
 Our knowledgeable attorneys have been representing accident injury victims for many years throughout the state of Arizona including the following areas:

 and many more local cities and towns.
 Our intake staff is available 24 hours a day, 7 days a week to discuss your claim.
 Contact us by calling or texting 1-800-706-3000 or locally at 602-258-8888 and you will be connected with one of our lawyers best suited in handling your case after a few initial questions.